factorhouse/examples/fh-local-flink-sql-client-stats/README.md

 ### Start Source Connector

 We will create a source connector that generates fake order records to a Kafka topic (`orders`).
-See the [`fh-local-kafka-connect`](../fh-local-kafka-connect/) for details about how to create the connector.
+See the [Kafka Connect via Kpow UI and API](../fh-local-kafka-connect-orders/) lab for details about how to create the connector.

 Once created, we can check the connector and its tasks in the Kpow UI.